 Everything is bigger in Texas, including the bass fishing.
 The State has many excellent bass fishing locations and is home to a variety of bass species.
 I have selected the following locations for their reputation of producing great action for all skill levels.

-Take a look at the 10 Texas bass fishing lakes I revealed below and let me know if you think there’s another one that should be added.
+Take a look at the 10 best bass fishing lakes in Texas I revealed below and let me know if you think there’s another one that should be added.

 1. Lake O’ the Pines